WormsSpeedrunning/LiveSplit.WormsWMD/README.md

   7. `Control > Scriptable Auto Splitter`
   8. Double click on the `Scriptable Auto Splitter` component
   9. Click browse and select the `.asl` file from the extracted folder (step 2)
+  10. Select the missions you want
-  10. Create or download the splits (`Right click on the timer > Edit Splits`), You can also copy and paste the levels from [here](https://docs.google.com/spreadsheets/d/1wLOU4FbLXlK7e3cd_i5Iwp5cv3UWQyyUSuk-VmZqfHk/edit?usp=sharing)
+  11. Create or download the splits (`Right click on the timer > Edit Splits`), You can also copy and paste the levels from [here](https://docs.google.com/spreadsheets/d/1wLOU4FbLXlK7e3cd_i5Iwp5cv3UWQyyUSuk-VmZqfHk/edit?usp=sharing)
-  11. Done.
+  12. Done.
 You should now be able to open up a level and the timer should automatically start

 ### TODO:
 - [x] Add support for Bonus Missions